vojtechruz/vojtechruzicka-blog/src/posts/chrome-audit-lighthouse/index.md

 Under the metrics, you can see the *Filmstrip view*.
 That is how your page looked during the loading process.
 It is useful to check whether your page is gradually rendering some content instead of being white for the most time as the users perceive such pages as faster and are less likely to leave when the page is still loading.

-But what\'s really useful is that the tool recommends you different ways how to increase the performance in your case with real data - that is how much time can you actually save by addressing various issues.
+But what's really useful is that the tool recommends you different ways how to increase the performance in your case with real data - that is how much time can you actually save by addressing various issues.

 ![Lighthouse Performance Opportunities](./chrome-audit-performance-opportunities.png)